Pasture PDX

-Butcher shop and delicatessen in Portland, Oregon, U.S.
+Defunct butcher shop and delicatessen in Portland, Oregon, U.S.

-Pasture PDX, or simply Pasture, is a butcher shop and delicatessen in Portland, Oregon's Alberta Arts District.
-Kei Ohdera and HJ Schaible are co-owners.
-Pasture has garnered a positive reception and was named one of Portland's best new restaurants of 2022 by The Oregonian.
+Pasture PDX, or simply Pasture, was a butcher shop and delicatessen in Portland, Oregon's Alberta Arts District, in the United States.
+Kei Ohdera and HJ Schaible were co-owners.
+Pasture garnered a positive reception and was named one of Portland's best new restaurants of 2022 by The Oregonian.

 Description

-Pasture operates on Alberta Street in northeast Portland's King neighborhood.
-It has been described as a whole animal butchery and restaurant.
-The menu varies depending on the season and weather, and has included roast beef sandwiches with cheddar, pastrami Reubens with carrot thousand island, and beef mortadella with pickled peppers.
-The shop has sold curated boxes of goods.
-Foods are sourced from Oregon farmers and ranchers.
+Pasture operated on Alberta Street in northeast Portland's King neighborhood.
+It was described as a whole animal butchery and restaurant.
+The menu varied depending on the season and weather, and had included roast beef sandwiches with cheddar, pastrami Reubens with carrot thousand island, and beef mortadella with pickled peppers.
+The shop sold curated boxes of goods.
+Foods were sourced from Oregon farmers and ranchers.

 History

-The business is owned by Kei Ohdera and HJ Schaible.
+The business was owned by Kei Ohdera and HJ Schaible.
 It initially operated as a pop-up restaurant, including stints at Dame Collective in 2019 and the now-defunct Tails & Trotters in 2021.
 Plans for Pasture to start operating from a brick and mortar location were announced in 2021.